Humane Education Programs 2017

 DuPage County Animal Care and Control's Public Education Department

-Two sessions of Humane Heroes will be offered this fall.
-Each class will meet on Wednesdays from 4-5:30 p.m. for six weeks.
+Two sessions of Humane Heroes will be offered each semester.
+Each class will meet on Fridays from 4-5:30 p.m. for six weeks.
 The registration fee is $75 per child.
 Registration must be completed at least two weeks prior to the start of the program.
 A registration form (found on the right side of this page) can be downloaded and returned in person or mailed to 120 N. County Farm Rd.
 Wheaton, IL 60187.
 Attn: Education Department.

 Week 1- Pawsitive Sheltering

 An in-depth look at the functions of DuPage County Animal Care & Control and a behind the scenes tour that aims to educate and answer all questions on animal welfare, overpopulation, and adoption.
 Help adoptable animals find a home by making an informative and

 creative cage card to advertise their pawsitive traits to potential adopters.

 Animals cannot tell us with words how they are feeling, instead they use their bodies.
 Learning to speak animal is an important step towards safety around animals and responsible pet ownership.
 Animal body language will be taught through games, videos, and animal interactions.